TawannaWillis/osTicket-ticket-lifecycle/README.md

 A comprehensive walkthrough of the ticket lifecycle within osTicket, covering ticket creation, resolution, escalation, and closure in a help desk environment.

+<h2>Skills</h2>

+- IT Help Desk Management
+- Troubleshooting and Documentation
+- SLA And Escalation Handling